Mastermix Label Manager Richard Lee on how to structure a Soul and Motown theme night

 Other Soul & Motown themed Grandmasters can be found here.

-Mastermix also offers a massive back catalogue of shorter megamixes covering the Soul & Motown era, some featuring a specific artist or decade, all of them guaranteed to fill your dancefloor – perfect for slotting into a section of your evening or even to cover you during a comfort break!
+Mastermix also offers a massive back catalogue of shorter megamixes covering the Soul and Motown era, some featuring a specific artist or decade, all of them guaranteed to fill your dancefloor – perfect for slotting into a section of your evening or even to cover you during a comfort break!